sntioudis/papreca/documentation/examples.md

 > To be able to run all the examples below, please ensure that you have built your LAMMPS library with the following packages: EXTRA-DUMP, MOLECULE, RIGID, and QEQ.
 See \ref installation and the relevant [LAMMPS documentation page](https://docs.lammps.org/Build_package.html) for more information.

 > **Important note 2:**
 > The Adsorption/Desorption and Phosphates examples produce trajectory files (i.e., xyz) with varying (from timestep to timestep) numbers of atoms.
 [VMD](https://www.ks.uiuc.edu/Research/vmd/) cannot handle such trajectory files and will only draw the initial state (i.e., the substrate).
-Consider using another software (e.g., [OVITO](https://www.ovito.org/)) capable of handling varying atoms.
+Consider using another visualization software (e.g., [OVITO](https://www.ovito.org/)) capable of handling varying atoms.

 \section brownian Your first PAPRECA simulation: Brownian Diffusion (random walk)